 - 350g mix of milk and dark cooking chocolate – approx 2 bars (using 200g for the top layer)

 - Crush the biscuits to form crumbs.
 I put mine in a plastic bag and bashed with a rolling pin.

 - Melt the butter, sugar, cocoa and golden syrup in a pan, along with 150g of the chocolate (mix of dark and milk).

 - Once completely melted, take off the heat and add the biscuit crumbs, raisins and chopped cherries into the pan.
 Mix well to combine.

 - Pour the mixture into the tin and level out with a spatula.
 Cut some extra cherries in half and place into the chocolate where you would cut it into squares.
-I managed to make 16 out of a swiss roll tin.

 - Leave to set in the fridge for atleast an hour.